dmerejkowsky/blog/content/post/2017-05-17-fzf-for-the-win.md

 $ ssh server2
 ```

-I could press `CTRL-P` three times to get `ssh server1`, and then it
+I could press `CTRL-P` three times to get `ssh server1`, and then hit
 `CTRL-N` to get `ls bar`.

 ### Using the arrow keys